remarkjs/remark-directive/readme.md

 As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
 Our projects sometimes work with older versions, but this is not guaranteed.

-This plugin works with unified 9+ and remark 14+.
+This plugin works with unified version 9+ and remark version 14+.

 ## Security